myforce/opal/plugins/video/H.264/ReadMe.txt

 For Linux
 ---------

-Then you need to get an x264 snapshot from:
+As a rule, it should be available as a package.
+If not, or you think you need then latest version, then you need to get an x264 snapshot from:

     ftp://ftp.videolan.org/pub/videolan/x264/snapshots/

 and do the usual:

     tar xf last_x264.tar.bz2
-    cd x246-snaphot*
+    cd x246*
     ./configure
     make
     sudo make install

-Note: make sure yasm is installed.
+Note: make sure yasm is installed beforehand.

 Then proceed back to OPAL and redo the configure as described in ../common/ReadMe.txt.